-The purpose of this Proxy Circular is to provide shareholders with important information to make voting decisions.
+The purpose of this management information circular - proxy statement (the "Proxy Circular") is to provide shareholders with important information to make voting decisions at the annual meeting of holders of Common Shares of the Corporation (the "Meeting").
 References to the "Corporation" or "Magellan" mean Magellan Aerospace Corporation.
 References to "Common Shares" mean common shares of the Corporation and references to "Shareholders" means holders of the Common Shares.
 References to the "Board" mean Magellan's Board of Directors.

-This Proxy Circular is dated March 22, 2013 and unless otherwise stated all information is current to this date and all dollar figures are in Canadian dollars.
+This Proxy Circular is dated March 21, 2014 and unless otherwise stated all information is current to this date and all dollar figures are in Canadian dollars.